-- The time slots usually allotted a team in the weight room isn't very long, so exercises that are basic and effective should be your choice.
+- The time slots usually allotted to a team in the weight room isn’t very long, so exercises that are basic and effective should be your choice.

 - Olympic lifting is a sport in itself.
 We as strength coaches, aren’t developing Olympic weightlifters, we are developing athletes.

 - Each athlete that steps into the weight room is different genetically, physically and emotionally and might not be able to adapt and perform Olympic lifts properly.